Sweet Dream (Universe Cowards song): Music video

 The music video portrays Kim as a high school student who has a crush on Momo Hirai but she only has eyes for his best friend, who is played by Min.
-The cast of Knowing Bros then come in and kidnap Momo, forcing Heechul and Kyung-hoon to learn martial arts from a master, who is played by Lee Soo-geun, and successfully defeat the gang members, with the help of Momo, who bashes the gang leaders head with a pot.
-When Kim rushes and hug Momo, Momo hug a puzzled Min instead, leaving Kim in distraught.
-It is revealed that all the event is Kim own dream, as Momo appeared in Kim and Min classroom and introduces herself.
-At the end of the video, it is show that Min had been harboring feelings for Kim instead, evidenced by Min's writing on his table.
+The cast of Knowing Bros then come in and kidnap Momo, forcing Heechul and Kyung-hoon to learn martial arts from a master, who is played by Lee Soo-geun.
+They successfully defeat the gang members, with the help of Momo, who bashes the gang leader's head with a pot.
+When Kim rushes and hugs Momo, Momo hugs a puzzled Min instead, leaving Kim in distraught.
+It is revealed that all the events are Kim's own dream, as Momo appeared in Kim and Min's classroom and introduces herself.
+At the end of the video, it is shown that Min had been harboring feelings for Kim instead, evidenced by Min's writing on his table.
 The music video presents LGBT issues to viewers in a lighthearted manner.